ZippyShellDev/five9_webapi/README.md

 # Five9 Web Service API

+### This module has been depreciated, please do not use it.

 This is an API wrapper for [five9 - Cloud Contact Center Software](http://www.five9.com/).
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/five9_webapi`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation